-Good luck symbols and protection symbols that used in mythology are usually monsters which half-human half-animal or half of the bird, land, or sea.
+Good luck symbols and protection symbols that are used in mythology are usually monsters which half-human half-animal or half of the bird, land, or sea.

 This mythological symbol is a human-headed horse.
-Centaur, symbolize the Scythian warriors on horse and represents invincibility and power.
+Centaur, symbolize the Scythian warriors on a horse and represents invincibility and power.

 4- THE QILIN (KY-LIN)